wanderson33245/The-Metal-Corpus/README.md

 ### Metal Archives scraping

 The [Metal Archives](https://www.metal-archives.com/) (Encyclopaedia Metallum) is one of the most comprehensive databases for metal music, with band information, line-ups, reviews, lyrical themes, and often the lyrics themselves for tens of thousands of artists.
-It doesn't have a dedicated public API, but scraping it responsibly would be a fun networking challenge and would significantly improve this dataset's coverage of underground and obscure artists.
+It doesn't have a dedicated public API, but scraping it responsibly would be a fun networking challenge and would significantly improve this dataset's coverage of underground artists.

 ### AI integration